pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 When the requirements for present viewers laid out in the role policy are fulfilled, the session transitions to a `RUNNING` state.
 This involves initiating the connection to the pod and setting up the shell.
-Finally, all clients are multiplexed onto the same input/output streams.
+Finally, all clients are multiplexed onto the correct streams as described previously.

-Only the session initiator is able to make input, auditors are not connected to the input stream and may only view stdout/stderr and terminate the session.
+Only the session initiator is able to make input, observers are not connected to the input stream and may only view stdout/stderr and terminate the session.

 ##### Transition 2: `RUNNING -> TERMINATED`